What are the specific refusal grounds for Post-Graduation Work Permits?

 Language Test Requirements (Effective Nov 2024)

-As of November 2024, new PGWP language requirements apply.
+As of November 2024, new PGWP eligibility and language requirements apply.
 At the time of your graduation, you must meet:

 PGWP applicants must provide official language test results meeting these benchmarks.
 Tests are valid for 2 years from the test date.